ArminJo/PWMMotorControl/README.md

 # [Examples](tree/master/examples)

 ## Start
-**To check the default values of StartSpeedPWM and DriveSpeedPWM**.
-One motor starts with StartSpeedPWM for one second, then runs 1 second with DriveSpeedPWM.
+One motor starts with DriveSpeedPWM / 2 for one second, then runs 1 second with DriveSpeedPWM.
 After stopping the motor, it tries to run for one full rotation (resulting in a 90 degree turn for a 2WD car).
 Then the other motor runs the same cycle.
 For the next loop, the direction is switched to backwards.